Mushroom & Asparagus Risotto

 Top view of ingredients for Mushroom and Asparagus Risotto.

 • Arborio rice.
 This Italian variety of short-grained rice is a perfect medium for carrying the variety of flavors that this dish contains.
-Arborio has a higher content of amylopectin starch compared to other types of rice, which gives it the unique, creamy texture when cooked.
+Arborio has a higher content of amylopectin starch compared to other types of rice, which gives it a unique, creamy texture when cooked slowly.

 • Asparagus.
-Fresh and fibrous, asparagus compliments the mushroom flavor and brings balance to the texture of this dish.
+Thick and chewy, asparagus compliments the mushroom flavor and brings some satisfying variety to the texture of this dish.

 • White wine.
-An element of traditional risotto making process, white wine lends the dish a little bit of acidity to counteract the richness of the rice.
+An element of the traditional risotto-making process, white wine lends the dish a little bit of acidity to counteract the richness.
+If avoiding alcohol, you can absolutely skip this ingredient and still achieve a delicious final product.

 • Nutritional yeast.
-Traditional risotto is often made with butter and Parmesan cheese.
-Nutritional yeast is a great way to imitate those flavors in plant-based cooking.
-Moreover, manufacturers often enhance nutritional yeast with Vitamin B12, an essential supplement for anyone eating a vegan diet.
+Traditional risotto is made with butter and parmesan cheese.
+Nutritional yeast is a great way to imitate those flavors in plant-based cooking and add some necessary vitamin B12 to your diet.

 Asparagus and onions sautéing in a skillet.